Example: Measuring T1

 T1 is an experiment that measures the relaxation time of a qubit.

-The experiment measures $T_1$ by preparing selected qubits in the excited state by playing an X gate, waiting some time, and measuring the qubit.
+The experiment measures $T_1$ by preparing selected qubits in the excited state by applying an X gate, waiting some time, and measuring the qubit.

 The waiting time is swept to reveal the exponential decay of the excited state probability.